Heading Out of Mt Gambier, South Australia - Cycling Across Australia

 Looking out Henty Beach, Victoria

-The hostel is in a lovely historical building with a huge kitchen, comfy lounge area, a dining room and a BBQ area.
-It’s really central to everything and the managers are full of good local information including safe cycling routes in and around town.
-The twin rooms are quite small for the price but the doubles are very comfortable.
-Kadir locked the bikes up in his garage which meant a stress free visit to the local sites.
+The hostel is in a lovely historical building with a huge kitchen, comfy lounge area, dining room, and BBQ area.
+It’s really central to everything, and the managers are full of good local information, including safe cycling routes in and around town.
+The twin rooms are quite small for the price, but the doubles are very comfortable.
+Kadir locked the bikes up in his garage, which meant a stress-free visit to the local sites.

 Beautiful Cottage Garden, Port Fairy, Victoria - Cycling Across Australia